New VAT Penalty regime

 Taxpayers will receive a point every time they miss a submission deadline.
 HMRC will notify them of each point.
 At a certain threshold of points, a financial penalty of £200 will be charged and the taxpayer will be notified.
 The threshold is determined by how often a taxpayer is required to make their submission.

 When a taxpayer has reached the relevant threshold, as determined by their submission frequency, a penalty will be charged for that failure and every subsequent failure to make a submission on time, but their points total will not increase.

-Points will have a lifetime of two years; after which they will expire.
-This will be calculated from the month after the month in which the failure occurred.
+Points have a lifetime of two years; after which they expire.
+This is calculated from the month after the month in which the failure occurred.
 Points will not expire when a taxpayer is at the penalty threshold.
 This ensures they must achieve a period of compliance to reset their points.